Randal Bays ~ fiddle

-In 2015 ~ Kate Power tours with her music and soul mate, Steve Einhorn.
-During their many years as owners of Artichoke Music in Portland, Kate & Steve were featured on Garrison Keillor’s A Prairie Home Companion, won the Music2Life Grand Prize for “songs that make a difference” (Travis John, 2006) and have shared stages with folk luminaries like Pete Seeger and Tom Paxton.
-Kate & Steve have taught Ukes Without Borders to new players around the country with their friendly Ukalaliens® Songbook (Hal Leonard).
-They are artists, creatives, producers and publishers with an ongoing interest in building community through music and the arts.
-Kate and Steve reside in Portland, Oregon. www.qualityfolk.com
+In 2015 ~ Kate Power continues her long career with her music and soul mate, Steve Einhorn in duo, and as members of The Portlanders, a popular local folk band.
+During their many years as owners of Artichoke Music in Portland, Kate & Steve were featured guests on A Prairie Home Companion, won the Music2Life Grand Prize for “songs that make a difference” (Travis John, 2006) and shared stages with folk luminaries like Pete Seeger and Tom Paxton and countless others.
+Kate & Steve have introduced uke playing and singing to thousands of new players around the country and the world with their friendly Ukalaliens® Songbook.
+Artists, creatives, producers and teachers with an ongoing interest in building community through music and the arts, Kate and Steve reside in their adopted hometown of Portland, Oregon. www.qualityfolkdojo.com

-In 1983 ~ Bill has been involved in the Irish music scene in Portland almost from the start, having played in several bands including The Lost Arts Quartet, Na Ceoltori and Jacky Tar.
-As part owner of Artichoke Music, Bill has produced a highly acclaimed series of folk concerts in Portland for several years bringing many of Europe’s finest traditional musicians to the public.
-Bill spent two years in Ireland (76-78) where he studied and played with many great traditional musicians.
+In 1983 ~ Bill was involved in the Irish music scene in Portland from the start, having played in several bands including The Lost Arts Quartet, Na Ceoltori and Jacky Tar.
+Bill co-owned Artichoke Music with his wife and partner, Carol McIntosh, and produced a highly acclaimed series of folk concerts in Portland for several years bringing many of Europe’s finest traditional musicians to the Portland public.
+Bill and Carol spent two years in Ireland (76-78) where they served as house staff for a benevolent employer both in Ireland and France, during which time Bill studied and played with many great traditional musicians.

-In 2015 ~ Bill Bulick has had a stellar, 30 year career in cultural and community development as founding Program Director of Pioneer Courthouse Square, Director of the Metropolitan Arts Commission, founding Director of the Regional Arts and Culture Council, board member and Treasurer of Americans for the Arts, chair of several National Endowment for the Arts panels, President of the U.S. Urban Arts Federation, and as a cultural planning and development consultant to over twenty communities across North America.
+In 2015 ~ Bill Bulick left an impeccable legacy and brought countless emerging performance artists, dancers and musicians to the regional, national and international forefront during a stellar 30-year career in cultural and community development.
+Bill was founding Program Director of Pioneer Courthouse Square, Director of the Metropolitan Arts Commission, founding Director of the Regional Arts and Culture Council, board member and Treasurer of Americans for the Arts, chair of several National Endowment for the Arts panels, President of the U.S. Urban Arts Federation, and as a cultural planning and development consultant to over twenty communities across North America.
 In 2012, Bill was honored by the U.S. Urban Arts Federation and Americans for the Arts as the recipient of the Ray Hanley Innovation Award.
 Given annually since 2007, the award recognizes one outstanding individual’s career spanning contribution to arts and culture in American cities.

 Jim Chapman ~ whistles, bouzouki, harmonium